open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Instrumentation.AWSLambda/README.md

-`AWSLambdaWrapper` class contains tracing methods covering different types of function handler method signatures. `AWSLambdaWrapper.Trace()` and `AWSLambdaWrapper.TraceAsync()` methods are used for wrapping synchronious and asynchronious function handlers respectively.
+`AWSLambdaWrapper` class contains tracing methods covering different types of function handler method signatures. `AWSLambdaWrapper.Trace()` and `AWSLambdaWrapper.TraceAsync()` methods are used for wrapping synchronous and asynchronous function handlers respectively.
 The `ActivityContext parentContext` parameter is optional and used to pass the explicitly extracted parent.
 If the parent is not passed from the customer's code then it's either extracted from the input parameter or uses AWS X-Ray headers if AWS X-Ray context extraction is